GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-17.md

   guava 20.0
 ```

-Suppose Guava version 26.0 deletes a public method.
-If gax-java 1.29.0 and
+Suppose Guava version 26.0 deletes a public method and it is now the latest
-grpc-java 1.13.1 invoke that method, it is impossible for a user to depend on
+version.
+If gax-java 1.29.0 and grpc-java 1.13.1 invoke that method, it is
-the latest version of all three artifacts without static linkage conflicts.
-The
+impossible for a user to depend on the latest version of all three artifacts
-following dependency chain demonstrates this.
-This assumes that the consumer
+without static linkage conflicts.
+The following dependency chain demonstrates
-selects the latest version of guava at that point in time, 26.0, which overrides
+this.
+This assumes that the consumer selects the latest version of guava at
-the version that gax-java and grpc-java select:
+that point in time, 26.0, which overrides the version that gax-java and
+grpc-java select:

 ```
 gax-java 1.29.0 ->